numpy/numpy/doc/source/user/basics.indexing.rst

     >>> x[1:2, [1, 2]]
     array([[4, 5]])

-The easiest way to understand the situation may be to think in terms of the resulting shape.
+The easiest way to understand a combination of *multiple* advanced indices may be to think in terms of the resulting shape.
 There are two parts to the indexing operation, the subspace defined by the basic indexing (excluding integers) and the subspace from the advanced indexing part.
 Two cases of index combination need to be distinguished:

 * The advanced indices are separated by a slice, :py:data:`Ellipsis` or